 For over one hundred years, destroyers have served as versatile naval workhorses.
 In World War II, US destroyers escorted convoys, hunted submarines, fought surface battles, bombarded shore positions, rescued downed airmen and stranded sailors, and served as radar pickets to detect and fight incoming kamikaze flights.

 In my new novel Through Waters Deep, Ens.
 Jim Avery serves on a fictional Gleaves-class destroyer, the USS Atwood.
 While researching the Waves of Freedom series, I visited two World War II destroyers, the Fletcher-class USS Cassin Young at the Charlestown Navy Yard in Boston and the Gearing-class USS Joseph P. Kennedy, Jr. at Battleship Cove in Fall River, MA.
-This week I’ll share photos from my tours:
+Here you can see photos from my tours:

 Part 1—Topside: the various destroyer classes, and a bow-to-stern tour of the main deck.